Steve Wynn Net Worth

 After spending years watching his father and cronies lose money gambling, Steve Wynn came to a very simple conclusion.
 In his own words: "This showed me at a very early age that if you wanted to make money in a casino, the answer was to own one."

 Career: Using Friedman's contacts and a $30,000 loan from a family friend, Steve Wynn bought three percent of the Frontier Hotel on the Las Vegas Strip in 1965.
 The total cost of this venture was $45,000.
 He soon borrowed another $30,000 from a Las Vegas bank to acquire an additional two percent stake in the hotel and casino.
 This amount of shares allowed Steve to qualify for a small portion of the Frontier's gambling profits.
 In 1967, Steve and Elaine Wynn moved to Las Vegas.
-He became the Frontier's slot and casino manager.
-He was 25-years old.
+At the age of 25, he became the Frontier's slot and casino manager.
 However, within weeks, Friedman was implicated in a card cheating scheme in California and his affiliation with the Detroit Mafia came to light.
 The Frontier's investors quickly sold the hotel-casino to Howard Hughes for $24 million.
-As a minority investor who was only entitled to gambling profits, Steve did not see anything significant from the sale.
+As a minority investor who was only entitled to gambling profits, Steve did not see any significant income from the sale.

 After the Frontier sale, Wynn floated a bit, co-producing lounge acts in casinos.
 He wanted more, and in 1969, the 27-year old would have a fateful meeting with a Las Vegas banker named E. Parry Thomas.
-Thomas headed up Valley bank, which was like the Bank of America of Las Vegas – it was on every corner.
-Valley Bank was well-known for granting loans to casinos for years when other local banks would not.
+Thomas headed up Valley Bank, which was like the Bank of America of Las Vegas – it was on every corner.
+Valley Bank was well known for granting loans to casinos for years when other local banks would not.
 Thomas got Wynn a job as the Nevada liquor distributor for Best Brands.
 Wynn bought the company on credit granted to him from Valley Bank.
-In 1970, Wynn bought ten acres off the Las Vegas Strip for $154,000.
+In 1970, Wynn bought 10 acres off the Las Vegas Strip for $154,000.
 Thomas lent him $400,000 to build a liquor warehouse there.
-After one year, Wynn sold that warehouse, and Best Brands for more than $700,000.
+After one year, Wynn sold that warehouse, and Best Brands, for more than $700,000.
 His share of that deal was $170,000.

 In 1971, Wynn managed to parlay his profits from a land deal involving Howard Hughes and Caesars Palace into a controlling interest in the Golden Nugget Las Vegas, a landmark downtown casino and one of the oldest casinos in the city.
-Wynn renovated, revamped and expanded the Golden Nugget from a gambling hall to a resort hotel and casino with enormous success, in the process, he attracted a new upscale clientele to downtown Las Vegas.
-In 1973, he became the majority shareholder and the youngest casino owner in Las Vegas.
+Wynn renovated, revamped, and expanded the Golden Nugget from a gambling hall to a resort hotel and casino with enormous success.
+In the process, he attracted a new upscale clientele to downtown Las Vegas.
 In 1977 he opened the Golden Nugget's first hotel tower, followed by several others.
-Frank Sinatra was a periodic headliner at the Golden Nugget.

-Wynn's first major casino on the Las Vegas Strip was The Mirage, which opened on November 22, 1989.
-It was the first time Wynn was involved with the design and construction of a casino, and he financed the $630 million project largely with high-yield bonds issued by Michael Milken.
+Wynn's first major casino on the Las Vegas Strip was The Mirage, which opened with much fanfare in November 1989.
+It was the first time Wynn was involved with the design and construction of a casino.
 The hotel, with its erupting volcano and South Seas theme, ignited a $12 billion building boom on the Strip.
-On October 15, 1998, Wynn opened the even more opulent Bellagio, a $1.6 billion resort considered among the world's most spectacular hotels.
-When built, the Bellagio was the most expensive hotel in the world.
-In front of the hotel are the Fountains of Bellagio—shooting fountains choreographed to music that "dance" on the hotel's 8.5-acre man-made lake.
-The Bellagio is credited with starting a new spree of luxurious developments in Las Vegas.
+In October 1998, Wynn opened the even more opulent Bellagio, a $1.6 billion resort and casino.
+When it was built, the Bellagio was the most expensive hotel in the world.

-In the summer of 2008, hiring began for Encore Las Vegas, the newest in Wynn's collection of resorts.
+Just before Christmas 2008, Encore Las Vegas, the newest of Wynn's collection of resorts, opened.
 The tower of Encore is modeled after the Wynn Las Vegas tower, and in fact, they share the same property though they are separate hotels.
 Construction of the resort and casino took two years and cost $2.3 billion.
-Encore opened on December 22, 2008.

 Steve Wynn previously resided in a private villa at Wynn Las Vegas, while Elaine Wynn resided in the couple's mansion inside the Las Vegas development of Southern Highlands Golf Club.

-On April 30, 2011, Wynn married Andrea Danenza Hissom in a ceremony at the Wynn Las Vegas.
+On April 30, 2011, Wynn married Andrea Hissom in a ceremony at the Wynn Las Vegas.

-Steve Wynn suffers from the degenerative eye disease, retinitis pigmentosa, which he was diagnosed with in 1971.
+Steve Wynn suffers from the degenerative eye disease retinitis pigmentosa.

 In 2010, Wynn switched to a vegan diet.
 According to Wynn, his vegan diet was inspired by a guest on his yacht in St. Tropez, who discussed the environmental and health consequences of eating meat.
 After becoming a vegan, Wynn announced that he would add animal-free menus to all his restaurants.

 Art Collection: The centerpiece of Wynn's extensive art collection is Picasso's Le Rêve.
-Wynn purchased the painting from an anonymous collector in a private sale in 2001.
-In 2006 Wynn reportedly was to sell it for $139 million, which would at that time have been the highest price paid for any piece of art.
+Wynn purchased the painting in 2001.
+In 2006 Wynn reportedly planned to sell it for $139 million, which would at that time have been the highest price paid for any piece of art.
 However, one day while showing the painting off to Nora Ephron and Barbara Walters, Wynn accidentally put his elbow through the painting.
 The damage canceled the sale and cost $90,000 to repair.
-He eventually sold Le Reve in 2013 for $155 million.
+He eventually sold Le Rêve in 2013 for $155 million.

 Wynn's art collection also includes $38.5 million for J.M.W.
-Turner's Guidecca, La Donna Della Salute and San Giorgi, a $33.2 million Rembrandt, several paintings by Claude Monet and in 2012 he acquired Jeff Koons' Tulips for approximately $33.6 million.
-The Bellagio's art gallery closed in early 2006 and the artwork is now scattered around the resort.
-Wynn Resorts pays an annual lease on the art of $1 which includes insurance and security.
+Turner's Guidecca, La Donna Della Salute, and San Giorgi, a $33.2 million Rembrandt, several paintings by Claude Monet, and in 2012 he acquired Jeff Koons' Tulips for approximately $33.6 million.

 Salary Highlights: Wynn is one of the richest people in the world and made his debut on the list of the 400 richest Americans at #377 with a net worth of $650 million in September 2003.
 His net worth jumped up to $1.1 billion only six months later.